MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jpa-with-azure-postgresql.md

 1. Click **Connection security**.

+1. Create a new rule by specifying a unique name for the rule, then enter the range of IP addresses that will need access to your database, and then click **Save**.

    ![Select your PostgreSQL database][POSTGRESQL03]

-1. In the **Firewall rules**, create a new rule by specifying a unique name for the rule, then enter the range of IP addresses that will need access to your database, and then click **Save**.

-   ![Configure connection security][POSTGRESQL04]

 ### Retrieve the connection string for your PostgreSQL server using the Azure portal